bimbolabuari/mv-math-magician/README.md

 # Math Magician Project

-> This project is a Microverse exercise on setting up the environment and tools needed to develop a React application using [Create React App (CRA)](https://github.com/facebook/create-react-app).
+> This project is a Microverse exercise on setting up the environment and tools needed to develop a React application using [Create React App (CRA)](https://github.com/facebook/create-react-app), React class based components, JSX, CSS Grid.

 ## Author